 You have probably already invested heavily in information security during the past decade – possibly via ISO 27001 or similar frameworks – but you know that you need to be watertight with cyber security.
 You want a thorough approach to assess and integrate cyber security into your business as usual activities.

-As an organisation that is highly attractive to serious hostile or criminal threat actors, you need to build cyber security into the heart of your business activities by having a robust strategy and effective implementation plan to create and maintain exceptional business resilience.
+As an organisation that is highly attractive to serious hostile or criminal threat actors, you need to implement a cyber security programme into the heart of your business activities; by having a robust strategy and effective implementation plan to create and maintain exceptional business resilience.